sriharan16/hack-101/devops/kubernetes/kubernetes.md

 ### Kubernetes Basics
 This tutorial provides a walkthrough of the basics of the Kubernetes cluster orchestration system.
 Each module contains some background information on major Kubernetes features and concepts, and includes an useful commands at each module.
-Find a set of [useful commands here](./useful_commands)
+Find a set of [useful commands here](./useful_commands) and [cheatsheet here](./Kubernetes-Cheat-Sheet.pdf).

 Using the interactive tutorials, you can learn to: